 Work-Study is considered self-help aid.
 It provides jobs for students who wish to earn a portion of their college expenses while gaining practical work experience.
 At Seward County Community College there are federal (Federal Work-Study) and institutional (College Payroll) positions available.
 A student will typically be employed for one academic year, August through May.
 Summer employment, June and July, may also be available.
 The work-study positions are located on campus and the rate of pay is at least the current federal minimum wage.
 The scheduled hours and pay may vary according to the job position.
 The amount earned cannot exceed the total amount of the work-study award.
-A maximum of 10 hours may be worked weekly during the Fall and Spring semesters and a maximum of 20 hours weekly in the Summer.
-(Some restrictions may apply to the number of hours a student can work.)
+The Financial Aid Offices recommends that students work a maximum of 10 hours/week but can work up to 15 hours/week without infractions during the academic year.
+However, at NO time can a student work over 20 hours/week.
+Students are also allowed to work up to 20 hours during the summer.
+Some restrictions may apply to the number of hours a student can work.

-Students must file a FAFSA to be considered for a work-study job and answer yes to the work-study question on the FAFSA.
-If you are an international student or have been granted a work authorization Social Security Card, you are not eligible to fill out a FAFSA, but must fill out a Student Worker Interest Form in the Financial Aid Office.
+Students must file a FAFSA to be considered for a work-study job.
+If you are an international student or have been granted a work authorization Social Security Card, you are not eligible to fill out a FAFSA, but can still complete the Work-Study Contract to determine eligibility.

 You can view a complete listing of work-study jobs on our website.
 Priority is given to full-time students in good standing.